 The whole lot went off at once, shredding the mercs, who let out shrieks of pain.
 Arctus grinned a grin that was very distinctly Turian, would’ve been even without the mandibles, then popped up with his assault rifle in hand to make full use of the chaos.
 Kaynor followed suit without hesitation, pounding the mercs with crossfire from his SMG.
 He rapidly burned through the first heat clip, and kept running the gun until it overheated, ducking back behind the desk as the mercenaries got their act together, hauling their wounded out of the hall and into the stairwell as they pelted the two of them with covering fire.

-“So, something I’m wondering-” Arctus paused to retrieve a thermal clip from a stack, pop the old one one and put the fresh one in.
+“So, something I’m wondering-” Arctus paused to retrieve a thermal clip from a stack, pop the old one out and put the fresh one in.
 “Ah, there we go.
 Anyway, I was wondering… turrets are part of this place’s defenses.
 But we’re not seeing any.”

 Kaynor blinked, then peeked over the desk.
 Shooting a glance along the ceiling, he saw at least two places that turrets would likely come down from, but both were closed and entirely inactive.
 He raised his eyebrows, ducking back down as a burst rattled against the desk, one ricochet striking his shields.